-Walk to Kingsand beach directly next door, or for the more energetic, the high cliffs and stretching sands of Whitsand Bay are just over five miles away along the South West Coast Path.
-If you would like to leave the car behind and enjoy a day of city life, catch Cawsand Ferry from the beach, listening to the clang of anchors and the squawk of seagulls as the boat chugs across to the Cornwall-Devon border to Plymouth, where the city’s restaurants, cafes, pubs and shops.
+Amble the short distance to Kingsand beach right next door, or for the more energetic, the high cliffs and stretching sands of Whitsand Bay are just over five miles away along the South West Coast Path.
+Leave the car behind and hop aboard the Cawsand Ferry from the beach, listening to the clang of anchors and the squawk of seagulls as the boat chugs across to the Cornwall-Devon border to Plymouth, where the city’s restaurants, cafes, pubs, and shops await.
 The ferry runs from Easter until the last Sunday in October.

 Cawsand has a wonderful selection of places to go for an evening tipple and bite to eat including the Halfway House, just a five minute stroll away.
 Here you’ll find a fantastic menu with locally caught seafood and ales.
 A brand new restaurant is due to open in 2019 opposite Cawsand beach itself.